WavierPigeon261/spectre-browser/README.md

 It eliminates telemetry, reduces fingerprinting exposure, and restricts background analytics out of the box—giving you full control over your online footprint without requiring terminal scripts or manual maintenance.

 ---
-*Thank you for supporting Spectre Browser!
-If you encounter any bugs or have feature requests, please open an issue in the repository.*

 ## Key Features